‘Bunny hugger’: Greta Thunberg trolls Boris Johnson with new Twitter bio

 This isn’t the first time Thunberg has changed her Twitter bio to take a dig at world leaders.

-After Thunberg was named as Time magazine’s Person of the Year for 2019, President Trump jumped on Twitter and wrote “So ridiculous,” adding, “Greta must work on her Anger Management problem, then go to a good old fashioned movie with a friend!
+After Thunberg was named as Time magazine’s Person of the Year for 2019, President Donald Trump jumped on Twitter and wrote, “So ridiculous,” adding: “Greta must work on her Anger Management problem, then go to a good old fashioned movie with a friend!
 Chill Greta, Chill!”

 In response, Thunberg updated her Twitter bio to read: “A teenager working on her anger management problem.
 Currently chilling and watching a good old-fashioned movie with a friend.”